 Rule 11(b) of the Federal Rules states that when a lawyer signs a pleading, they’re representing that it’s not made to harass or cause unnecessary delay, that it’s “a nonfrivolous argument,” and that all “factual contentions have evidentiary support.”

 Now re-read the above quotes from the judges.
-The Trump Lawyers are on really thin ice with Rule 11.
+Trump’s Legal Whiz-Kids are on really thin ice with Rule 11.